 4.6.1.
 The Quarter Sessions Roll in 1873 refers to an application to stop up divert and turn part of a highway in the parishes of Sparkford and Queen Camel.
-From the description of the proposals and the accompanying plan the part of the highway that was to be stopped up ran south-west from point CE2 along a
+From the description of the proposals and the accompanying plan the part of the highway that was to be stopped up ran south-west from point CE2 along a line broadly consistent with the right of way recorded on the Definitive Map as WN 23/12 to point CE4 and then south to point E2.
+Although the proposal sought the stopping up of this part of the highway, rights on foot ('a footway') were to be reserved.
+At point CE2 it was proposed that the highway would turn to continue in a south-easterly direction along a new road.

 4.6.2.
-The Quarter Sessions plan shows the proposed alteration of roads with the proposed new road coloured pink and marked B - E. The existence of rights over the line of the proposed new road were the subject of application 869M and have been considered in a separate report.
+The Quarter Sessions plan shows the proposed alteration of roads with the proposed new road coloured pink and marked B - E. The existence of rights over the line of the proposed new road were the subject of application 869M.
+Application 869 has already been considered by Somerset County Council's Regulation Committee, who determined that a modification order should be made to add a restricted byway.
+Following receipt of objections to the Order the matter is to be referred to the Government's Planning Inspectorate as an opposed Order.
 The highway proposed to be stopped up is coloured green and marked B-C-D and corresponds with application route 859 section CE2 to CE4 and with section CE4 to E2 as shown on Appendix 1.